-Geeta, 50, lives with her daughter Neetu, 19, and her husband Inderajeet, 50, who, 24 years ago, disfigured his wife and his daughter with the acid.
+Geeta Mahour, 47, lives with her daughter Neetu, 28, and her husband Inderajeet, 60, who, 25 years ago, disfigured his wife and his daughter with the acid.
 The attack occurred in 1992, during the night, while they were at Geeta’s mother’s home, and it killed little Krishna, about a year old, blinding Neetu and scarring permanently her mother.
 Following the attack, the two women spent about 15 months at the hospital.

-Geeta works with her daughter Neetu as an activist at the Sheroes Hangout Café, the first restaurant in the world run by women disfigured by acid.
+This forced cohabitation continues, but even now they face with Indrajeet’s problems with gambling and drinking, with a permanent domestic violence and with his incapacity to provide for his family, so that Geeta and Neetu totally provide for the economic maintenance.
+The two women in fact, work as activists at the Sheroes Hangout Café, the first restaurant in the world run by women disfigured by acid.
 Thanks to their salary they are economically independent enough to support the whole family.

 This project wants to describe in detail the history of Geeta, Neetu and Inderageet.
 A family shocked, about 24 years ago, by a tragic acid attack made by Inderageet, father and husband, against his wife and his daughter Neetu.

 The intent of this reportage is to sped as much time as possible with the members of this family, to describe the daily habits and to try to understand the real and deepest motivations behind the forgiveness of Geeta after such a violent attack, and the consequences of a daily life with their attacker.

 The family lives in Agra, India, and it's one of the rare cases in which victims, after charging the attacker, chose to live together.

 I first met Geeta and Neetu in October, 2015 while I was working on my project about Sheroes Hangout Cafè, which is the first cafè in the world run by acid attack survivors.